AaronHUK/lister_3/4. For loops/README.md

   We want to print the name once before the for loop, and once afterwards.

-  In the for loop itself, we want to print 2 lines, so we should have 2 print statements.
+  In the for loop itself, we want to print 2 lines for each character, so we should have 2 print statements.
 </details>

 <details>